 Let’s look at all the different available colors in more detail.

 There are actually three types of black betta:

 - Melano (plain black and infertile)

-- Black lace (which are fertile)
+- Black lace (which is fertile)

 - Metallic (or copper) black where the fish also has some iridescent scales.

 Melano is the most popular and deepest black of the three, where a gene has mutated to massively increase the amount of black pigment in the skin.
-Melano females being infertile means they can only be bred by melano gene carrying females of other varieties.
+Melano females being infertile means they can only be bred by melano gene-carrying females of other varieties.